joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5908658/2024/11/08/paul-dummett-wigan-athletic/

 **With Trump Tariffs Looming, Businesses Try to ‘Run From a Moving Target’**\
-`Companies are filling their warehouses or looking into moving factories as they weigh President-elect Donald J. Trump’s threats to impose tariffs on foreign goods`\
+`Companies are filling their warehouses or looking into moving factories as they weigh President-elect Donald J. Trump’s threats to impose tariffs on foreign goods.`\
 https://nytimes.com/2024/11/08/us/politics/trump-tariffs-china.html